Five reasons to elope! Plot, spoilers and some practical advice…

 Then ponder on who put you up after you fell out with him for the night, who was there when your dog/cat/budgie died when you were 10 and then discount all these women and then pick your 7-year-old niece because you are on the wee side and everyone else will just look like henchmen no matter what build they are.

-This fall out is inevitable due to the stress, dresses and arrangements involved.
-It will have an increasing probability to happen when you least want it to.
-Best of reason of all for eloping, you can spend all your wedding day snogging your husband, holding his hand all day, doing things only you want to do and spend all day with him.
+This fallout is inevitable due to the stress, dresses and arrangements involved.
+It will have an increased probability to happen when you least want it to.
+The best reason of all for eloping is you can spend all your wedding day snogging your husband, holding his hand all day, doing things only you want to do and spend all day with him.
 After all.
 He is who your wedding day is about.
 Isn’t He?

 Weeper Rating: 😦 😦 /10